What’s the easiest way for an independent condo board to take control away from a developer?

 If necessary, make demands of the sponsor

-If you've identified construction defects, and you're within the window of liability, you can now make demands of the sponsor.
+If you've identified construction defects, and you're within the window of liability, you will be able to make demands of the sponsor.
 Cholst says some of his clients find out about construction defects too late and there's very little that can be done.
 "The sponsor isn’t going to be Santa Claus and voluntarily fix it 99 times out of 100," he says.

 Because of these short timeframes to address liabilities, Cholst says, "It is in the sponsor’s interests to remain in control and deny the residents access to all the building records and all the knowledge about building operations as long as possible because once they’ve ridden out the statutes of limitation, then they are immune to liability on that."